 Fees: No annual fee, no foreign transaction fee, $25 late payment fee

-You will find the State Department EMV Savings Secured Visa Premium Card on top of many lists for the best secured credit card.
-Considering all of the criteria, this card is definitely among the best.
+You will find the State Department EMV Savings Secured Visa Platinum Card on top of many lists for the best secured credit card.
+Considering all of the criteria, this card is definitely among the top contenders.
 Its only drawback is there is no opportunity to graduate to an unsecured credit card.
-However, with its low fee and APR, it makes it very easy to build your credit score quickly, which will enable you to qualify for an unsecured card with another issuer.
+However, its low fee and APR make it very easy to build your credit score quickly, which will enable you to qualify for an unsecured card with another issuer.
 The great news is you don’t have to be employed by the State Department to apply for the card.

-At 6.99% this card’s APR is as low as there is for a secured credit card.
-It’s even lower than most unsecured credit cards. this should not encourage you to carry a balance, but if you have to, it is far more manageable with this APR.
-There is no annual fee, so as long as you make payments on time and pay your balance in full each month, this card will cost your nothing.
+Starting at 8.49%, this card’s APR is among the lowest on the market for a secured credit card.
+It’s even lower than most unsecured credit cards.
+This should not encourage you to carry a balance, but if you have to, it is far more manageable with this APR.
+There is no annual fee, so as long as you make payments on time and pay your balance in full each month, this card will cost you nothing.

-Your deposit is your credit limit and the minimum is $250.
-Although there is no opportunity to upgrade to an unsecured account, the absence of an annual fee will enable you to keep this account open after your qualify for an unsecured card.
+Your deposit is your credit limit, and the minimum is $500.
+Although there is no opportunity to upgrade to an unsecured account, the absence of an annual fee will enable you to keep this account open after you qualify for another card.
 The benefit is that keeping an aging credit card account open helps to build your credit score.

-Incredibly, the rock bottom cost is not even the best feature of this card.
-The State Department secured card offers a rewards program that awards points equivalent to 1% cash back on all purchases.
+Incredibly, the rock bottom cost is not even the best feature of this secured credit card.
+The State Department secured credit card offers a rewards program that awards points equivalent to 1% cash back on all purchases.